James Mpanza

-James Mpanza (1889–1970) was a squatter camp leader in Johannesburg, South Africa from the mid-1940s until the late 1960s.
-In 1944 he led the land invasion that resulted in the founding of modern Soweto.
-Mpanza is known as 'the father of Soweto'.
+James Mpanza (15 May 1889 – 23 September 1970) was a community leader and social activist in Johannesburg, South Africa, from the mid-1940s until the late 1960s.
+In 1944 he led the land occupation that resulted in largest housing development and the founding of modern Soweto.
+Mpanza is known as "the father of Soweto".

 Life

-Mpanza was born on 15 May 1889 in Georgedale, today part of Cato Ridge.
+Mpanza was born on 15 May 1889 in Georgedale, today part of Mpumalanga (Hammarsdale), a township between Pinetown and Pietermaritzburg in KwaZulu-Natal.
 His father Ventile Mbihlana Mpanza, an ox cart driver, and his wife Evelyn had four children but their eldest son died before manhood.
-Mpanza studied until year 6 at Georgedale Primary School before qualifying with a third class teaching certificate at Indaleni in Natal.
+Mpanza studied until year 6 at Georgedale Primary School, before qualifying with a third-class teaching certificate at Indaleni in Natal.